StrangeBeeCorp/docs/docs/thehive/administration/custom-fields/create-a-custom-field.md

     **- Options**

-    !!! note "Available only for specific formats" This field appears only for *string*, *integer*, and *float* formats.
+    !!! note "Available only for specific formats" This field appears only for string, integer, and float formats.

     Enter one option per line.
 Options will appear as a dropdown list, preventing users from entering values manually.
-Using predefined options helps normalize data, improving dashboard accuracy and enabling automation based on consistent inputs.

     **- Turn on the Mandatory toggle** to require users to enter a value in this custom field.